Jason Babin

-Jason Thomas Babin (born May 24, 1980) is a former American football defensive end and outside linebacker who played in the National Football League (NFL).
-He was drafted by the Houston Texans in the first round of the 2004 NFL Draft.
+Jason Thomas Babin (born May 24, 1980) is an American former professional football player who was a defensive end and an outside linebacker in the National Football League (NFL).
+He was selected by the Houston Texans in the first round of the 2004 NFL draft.
 He played college football at Western Michigan, where he was twice recognized as the conference defensive player of the year.

-Babin also played for the Seattle Seahawks, Kansas City Chiefs, Tennessee Titans, Philadelphia Eagles, Jacksonville Jaguars, New York Jets, and Baltimore Ravens.
+Babin also played for the Seattle Seahawks, Kansas City Chiefs, Tennessee Titans, Philadelphia Eagles, Jacksonville Jaguars, New York Jets, Baltimore Ravens and Arizona Cardinals.

-Early years
+Early life

 Babin attended Paw Paw High School and lettered in football, wrestling, and track.
 In football, he was a two-time team Defensive MVP, and was an All-Kalamazoo Valley Association first-team choice as a senior.
 In wrestling, he was the state champion as a senior.
 Babin came back from a broken leg during his senior year, playing in the last three games and earning a scholarship from Western Michigan University.
 In track & field, Babin was a state-qualifier in the throwing events, with top-throws of 16.15 meters (52 ft 9 in) in the shot put and 47.85 meters (156 ft 4 in) in the discus throw.

 College career

 Babin attended Western Michigan University, where he played for the Western Michigan Broncos football team from 2000 to 2003.
 He finished his college football career with 38 sacks, 299 tackles, eight forced fumbles, and two fumble recoveries.
 Babin started 25 of 47 games at Western Michigan, setting Broncos career marks in sacks (38) and tackles for loss (75).
 Babin also had two passes defended, blocked three punts and had three receptions for 55 yards.

-Babin started all 12 games at the left defensive end position as a senior, earning first-team All-America honors from The NFL Draft Report and College Sports Report and added second-team honors from Sports Illustrated, The Sporting News, and College Football News.
+Babin started all 12 games at the left defensive end position as a senior, earning first-team All-American honors from The NFL Draft Report and College Sports Report and added second-team honors from Sports Illustrated, The Sporting News, and College Football News.
 He was a first-team All-Mid-American Conference selection and league's Defensive Player of the Year for the second consecutive season, in addition to being team captain and team MVP.
 As a senior, he made 115 tackles and matched his career-high with 15 sacks and made 33 tackles behind the line of scrimmage.
 As a junior, he started all 12 games and made 94 tackles (26 for loss), 15 sacks, two forced fumbles, one fumble recovery, and two passes defensed.
 Babin also blocked two punts and caught three passes for 35 yards.
 He made 56 tackles (13 for loss) as a sophomore, plus a team-leading seven sacks and two forced fumbles.
 As a freshman, Babin played in all 12 games, collected 34 tackles and was the only true freshman on the team to earn a letter.